 Mission statement

-The Sick Times is a journalist-founded website chronicling the Long Covid crisis.
+The Sick Times is a journalist-founded website chronicling the Long COVID crisis.

-Join us as we investigate injustices, challenge powerful institutions, wade through the latest research, assess Covid-19 data, and offer a platform for those most affected by the crisis.
+Join us as we investigate injustices, challenge powerful institutions, wade through the latest research, assess COVID-19 data, and offer a platform for those most affected by the crisis.

 This page also introduces our editors and advisory board.
 For details on our finances and editorial policies, see our Transparency & policies page.
+For information about pitching us, see our Write for us page.

 Contact: betsy@thesicktimes.org, @betsyladyzhets on Twitter/Bluesky.